A Brief History of

 The education of members for most of ASCP's existence was accomplished in part through a quarterly newsletter, Progress Notes, which contained news of the Society as well as academic articles.
 The newsletter was replaced in 2005 when the Journal of Clinical Psychiatry became the official ASCP journal.
 The Journal editorial board has several ASCP representatives, and the Journal editor is a member of the ASCP Board of Directors.
 Each month, "ASCP Corner" appears in the Journal, with an informal scholarly article and news of the Society.

 ASCP members are sent information on all ASCP events.
 Many ASCP meetings are open to non-members on a fee basis, but ASCP members always are offered admission at a significantly lower cost.
-Annual Society dues are presently $100 and free for residents or fellows in a qualified U.S. or Canadian residency program (in any specialty).
+Annual Society dues are presently $100 for members, $85 for associate members and free for residents or fellows in a qualified U.S. or Canadian residency program (in any specialty).
 We would love to have you as a member!

 You may contact ASCP at: